S, P, D, and F Block Elements

 Introduction

 The periodic table is organized into blocks based on the electron configuration of the outermost electrons of the atoms.
-The s, p, d, and f blocks are the four blocks in the periodic table that are based on the shape of the orbitals that hold the outermost electrons.
+The s, p, d, and f blocks are the four blocks in the periodic table, categorized by the shapes of the orbitals holding the outermost electrons.

 Basic Concepts

-The s block elements are the elements in Group 1 (the alkali metals) and Group 2 (the alkaline earth metals).
-The p block elements are the elements in Groups 13–18.
-The d block elements are the elements in Groups 3–12.
-The f block elements are the elements in the two rows at the bottom of the periodic table.
+The s-block elements comprise Group 1 (alkali metals) and Group 2 (alkaline earth metals).
+The p-block elements are found in Groups 13–18.
+The d-block elements are in Groups 3–12.
+The f-block elements occupy the two rows at the bottom of the periodic table (Lanthanides and Actinides).

-The s block elements have one valence electron in an s orbital.
-The p block elements have one to six valence electrons in p orbitals.
-The d block elements have one to ten valence electrons in d orbitals.
-The f block elements have one to fourteen valence electrons in f orbitals.
+S-block elements have one valence electron in an s orbital.
+P-block elements have one to six valence electrons in p orbitals.
+D-block elements have one to ten valence electrons in d orbitals.
+F-block elements have one to fourteen valence electrons in f orbitals.

 Equipment and Techniques